Glucose Test During Pregnancy: Everything You Need To Know

 Share

 Pregnancy is a time of significant change and increased physical demand.
 Mainly due to hormones, pregnant women are at an increased risk for conditions such as diabetes and high blood pressure.
 These issues almost always resolve after giving birth because the placenta causes them.
-However, even though they resolve, it is essential to know whether you have these conditions during pregnancy to keep you and your baby safe, and a glucose test can do that.1
+However, it’s essential to know whether you have these conditions during pregnancy to keep you and your baby safe, and a glucose test can do that.1

 Gestational diabetes is when your body has trouble producing enough insulin to break down the carbohydrates and sugar in your diet during pregnancy.
-Your medical provider can perform a glucose test to diagnose gestational diabetes.
-Many pregnant women wonder if there is something they can do to prevent gestational diabetes or anything they can do to ensure they pass the glucose test.
+This causes your blood glucose level to be elevated.3 Your medical provider can perform a glucose test to diagnose gestational diabetes.12 Many pregnant women wonder if there’s something they can do to prevent gestational diabetes or ensure they pass the glucose test.
 Others are concerned about the ingredients in the glucose drink and wonder about alternatives for gestational diabetes screening.
+Here, we’ll explore these topics and more!

 What Is a Glucose Test?

-Typically between 24 and 28 weeks of pregnancy, you’ll undergo a glucose challenge test as a screening tool to check for gestational diabetes.
-It involves drinking a beverage containing 50 grams of sugar within five minutes, then checking your blood sugar one hour later.
-Typically, providers want to see a blood glucose level below a threshold of 130 or 140 mg/dL to feel comfortable saying you do not have gestational diabetes.1
+Typically, between 24 and 28 weeks of pregnancy, you’ll undergo a glucose challenge test as a screening tool to check for gestational diabetes.
+It involves drinking a beverage containing 50 grams of sugar within five minutes and checking your blood sugar one hour later.
+Typically, providers want to see a blood glucose level below a threshold of 130 or 140 mg/dL to feel comfortable saying you don’t have gestational diabetes.1

 If your one-hour blood glucose test exceeds the threshold, you may have to repeat the test after fasting.
 This second test requires drinking a larger quantity of a sugary drink and checking your blood sugar every hour for three hours.
 You may be diagnosed with gestational diabetes if any of your three hourly values exceed their respective cutoffs.1